World Cup Betting and Event Guide - Russia 2018 14th June to 15th July

 There is possibly no better sporting event for an acca than the world cup.
 With up to three games a day during the group stages there is enough on for some decent multiple bets.

 Before we carry on let's get one thing straight, accumulator bets are some of the poorest value wagers you can place.
 Why?
 Because bookmaker margins are additive in combo-bets and this means more profit for them.
-This is exactly why bookies encourage you to place accas and why there are so many acca insurance, acca free bet and bonus offers around these days.
+This is exactly why bookies encourage you to place accas and why there are so many acca insurance, acca free bet and bonus and bonus offers around these days.

 This doesn't mean you shouldn't place accumulators.
 They are some of the most fun wagers you can place and one of the only ways to turn a small stake into a big win.